Retrieving data with Perl DBI DBD::ODBC

 }

-NOTE that NULL fields are returned as undef in the array returned by fetchrow_array (more about NULL values later).
+Note NULL fields are returned as undef in the array returned by fetchrow_array (more about NULL values later).

-Obtaining metadata from the result-set
+Obtaining metadata from the result set

-Assuming you have the table 'fred' with columns 'a' (integer), 'b' (char(10)) and 'c' (float):
+Assuming you have the table fred with columns a (integer), b (char(10)) and c (float):

 my $sth = $dbh->prepare(select * from fred);